-The EV1000 clinical platform enables you to choose the parameters needed to monitor your patients and may be used with a variety of Edwards advanced hemodynamic monitoring tools for an integrated Edwards Critical Care System.
+The EV1000 clinical platform enables you to choose the parameters needed to monitor your patients and may be used with a variety of Edwards Lifesciences advanced hemodynamic monitoring tools for individualized patient care.

-The platform may be used with the Edwards advanced hemodynamic monitoring portfolio including the ClearSight finger cuff, FloTrac sensor, Edwards oximetry central venous catheter and PediaSat oximetry catheters and VolumeView set.
+The platform may be used with some solutions in Edwards advanced hemodynamic monitoring portfolio including the ClearSight finger cuff, FloTrac sensor, and PediaSat oximetry catheters.

-The latest visual clinical support screens available on the EV1000 clinical platform – for use with the ClearSight, FloTrac and VolumeView systems – enable you to maintain your patients in the optimal volume range and reduce volume administration variability.
-Time-in-Target indicator facilitates Perioperative Goal-Directed Therapy (PGDT) compliance, helping the user to track and manage key parameters, and create and monitor customized protocols.
+The visual clinical support screens available on the EV1000 clinical platform – for use with the ClearSight and FloTrac systems – enable you to maintain your patients in the optimal volume range and reduce volume administration variability.
+Time-in-Target indicator facilitates Perioperative Goal-Directed Therapy (PGDT) compliance, helping you to track and manage key parameters, and create and monitor customized protocols.
 The Time-in-Target indicator represents the accumulated percentage of time a parameter has been within target range during an active tracking session.

 EV1000 clinical platform product specifications